dwyl/rbac/README.md

 ### Installation

-The package can be installed
-by adding `rbac` to your list of dependencies in `mix.exs`:
+Install by adding `rbac` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do